ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 ``extract_max_displacement``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Query the MAPDL results for the maximum displacement
+Use PyDPF to query the MAPDL results for the maximum displacement
 value in the solution.

 ..
 GENERATED FROM PYTHON SOURCE LINES 170-179